graygnuorg/pound/README.md

   End
   ```

   in the configuration file to achieve this effect.
-The value indicates
+The `TTL` value
-  what period of inactivity is allowed before the session is discarded.
+  indicates the period of inactivity that is allowed before the session
+  is discarded.

 * `Type Basic`: by Basic Authentication

-  In this scheme __pound__ directs all requests from the same user (as
+  In this scheme, __pound__ directs all requests from the same user (as
   identified in the Basic Authentication header) to the same backend
   server.
 Put the lines